Jonaskop44/RiverCore-Technik/README.md

 # About The Project

-A website offering a service for drone photography.
-The website has an adminpanel and a newsletter-system.
+A website for, e.g., a company that sells a technical service.
+The website has a newsletter system, rating system and a chat system.
+There is also a user administration in the admin dashboard.

 All information on the website is fictitious.
 The website is purely for demonstration purposes